 She lives in the neighborhood of Hollywood with an adorable kitty cat who likes to help in the Fest organizing process by stepping on all of the things.
 Her advice to aspiring zine makers is to believe in yourself and everything else will fall into place.

 Roxy is a freelance illustrator and graphic designer, currently living in West Los Angeles.
 The content that gets put into Roxy’s zines is steeped in personal musings, and the celebration and empowerment of human beings from all walks of life.

 She uses her zines as a way to reach out to communities who have been shunned and stigmatized by the cis-het, white-favoring mainstream.

 Her journey into art-making came about when she realized at a young age that she rarely or seldom saw characters who looked like her.
 As she got older, her love of drawing became her career path, and discovered the power of zines through volunteering at the first LAZF.
-Roxy went on to make the official art for L.A.
+Roxy made the official art for L.A.
 Zine Fest 2015!